wasamasa/emacsninja.com/src/posts/libui.rst

    It turns out that you can use CHICKEN's garbage collector in your favor.
-It is fairly fast when it comes to allocating more memory and can be made to play along with foreign code.
-The trick is to create a blob of the right size, then hand a locative pointing to it to the foreign function expecting a pointer and filling your data in:
+It is fairly fast when it comes to allocating more memory as it is using the C stack and ``alloca`` to store Scheme objects.
+   Therefore, all we'd need is a way to use a Scheme object in foreign code as it will be subject to Scheme's scoping rules and can be reclaimed once it's no longer accessible.
+For this you create a blob of the right size, then hand a locative pointing to it to the foreign function expecting a pointer and fill your data in:

    .. code:: scheme